maximefabas/reverbradio-backup/README.md

 ## Installation & Usage

-All you need an up-to-date [Nodejs](https://nodejs.org/en/) version.
+All you need is an up-to-date [Nodejs](https://nodejs.org/en/) version.

 Then :
 ```